NK Osijek: 1977–1991

 In 1977, NK Osijek finally secured its return to the top flight by taking out the league championship.

-NK Osijek managed to stay competitive in the Yugoslav League up until the Croatian War of Independence, except for the season of 1979–80, when Osijek fought back into the premier league after failing to stay in it.
-The club was present in the second part of the First League ladder in the 80s, except for 1984, when the team placed 6th, headed by Davidović, Lulić, Džeko, Lepinjica, Rakela, Karačić and the team captain Kalinić.
-In 1989, the team placed 8th with Davor Šuker leading the line for the side scoring 18 goals, taking out the league's best goalscorer award. Šuker is the only player in NK Osijek history to take out the award.
+It eventually stayed competitive in the Yugoslav League up until the Croatian War of Independence, except for the season of 1979–80, when Osijek fought back into the premier league after failing to stay in it.
+The club was present in the second part of the First League ladder in the 80s, except for 1984, when the team placed sixth, headed by Davidović, Lulić, Džeko, Lepinjica, Rakela, Karačić and team captain Kalinić.
+In 1989, the team placed eighth with Davor Šuker leading the line for the side scoring 18 goals, taking out the league's best goalscorer award. Šuker is the only player in NK Osijek history to take out the award.
 During the last season of the YFL, NK Osijek finished ninth.

 1992–1999

 After the dissolution of SFR Yugoslavia, the Croatian First Football League was formed and the first season was played in 1992.
 Due to the war, it was a shortened season played from February to June.
 NK Osijek was unable to play in Osijek due to the war, so they had to play in the cities of Đakovo, Donji Miholjac and Kutjevo.
 Osijek finished the 1992 Croatian First League season in 3rd placed, six points behind NK Zagreb and nine behind league champions Hajduk Split.
 Osijek's top goalscorer was Robert Špehar, who finished the season with nine goals.

-NK Osijek quickly became one of the top 4 Croatian football teams.
-One of Osijek's best ever seasons came in the 1994–95.
+NK Osijek quickly became one of the top four Croatian football teams, with one of its best ever seasons came in the 1994–95.
 The Bijelo plavi finished in third place, only six points behind first-placed Hajduk. Špehar scored 23 goals to become the league's top goalscorer.
 The greats of NK Osijek during that time were–a part from Špehar–Žitnjak, Lulić, Beljan, Ergović, Rupnik, Beširević, Bičanić and Labak.
 As a result of the third-placed finish, NK Osijek qualified for the 1995–96 UEFA Cup.
-Osijek faced Slovan Bratislava in the preliminary round, going down 6–0.
+It faced Slovan Bratislava in the preliminary round, going down 6–0.

 Osijek finished third in the 1997–98 Croatian First League, qualifying for the 1998–99 UEFA Cup.
 Osijek came up against Anderlecht.
 After a famous 3–1 victory at home in front of 15,000 supporters, Osijek lost 2–0 in Belgium and were knocked-out on away goals.
 In 1998–99, Osijek attained its first trophy, the Croatian Cup, following a victory over Cibalia 2–0.
-A year later, West Ham United was playing away in Gradski vrt, headed by Frank Lampard, Rio Ferdinand, Trevor Sinclair, Paolo Di Canio, Paulo Wanchope and Igor Štimac.
+One year later, West Ham United was playing away in Gradski vrt, headed by Frank Lampard, Rio Ferdinand, Trevor Sinclair, Paolo Di Canio, Paulo Wanchope and Igor Štimac.